So You Think You Want to Be a Pioneer…

 What happens after you fill out that Start form?

 Maybe you’ve wanted to be a missionary since you were a kid.
-Maybe God got ahold of you through the outreach ministry of your church.
+Maybe God got hold of you through a church outreach.
 Could be you took a missions class or a short-term trip, or you had an international friendship that turned your view of the world upside down.
 Perhaps you were inspired by discovering how God’s heart for those who don’t know Him yet permeates Scripture.

 Along the way, you grew in self-awareness and glimpsed the challenges of cross-cultural life.
 You realized you’d probably go farther and stay longer if you were part of a team.
 So you started looking for others to link arms with, from a sending church and partners to pray for and encourage you to an organization with people and experience working where you felt God was leading you.